 - Butter and flour a fluted cake pan and pour the cake batter into the mold.
 Bake for 25 to 30 minutes.
 Test the readiness of the biscuit with a knife: a sharp knife tip should come out dry.
 Let it cool on a rack.

 - To make the sugar syrup, heat water, sugar, and vanilla extract until the sugar dissolved.
-Let it cool and place aside.
+Let it cool, and place it aside.

 - To make the extra buttercream, heat sugar and water in a saucepan to 250 F/120 C. Break the egg into a bowl and pour the syrup over the egg, whisking constantly.
 Continue to whisk for about 10 minutes until the mixture becomes whitish.
 Add the softened butter and vanilla extract and beat the cream for 10 to 15 minutes with an electric mixer to aerate it as much as possible.
 Heat it a little bit if it is too compact, or on the contrary, cool it if it is too soft.
 The cream should be smooth and homogeneous.

-- To make the vanilla mousseline cream, add the pastry cream little by little into the extra buttercream and whisk.
+- To make the vanilla mousseline cream, add the pastry cream little by little to the extra buttercream and whisk.
 Place aside.

 Notes

-- Make the biscuit one day in advance, cool, wrap it in a plastic film, and refrigerate.
+- Make the biscuit one day in advance, cool it, wrap it in a plastic film, and refrigerate.
 Finish the cake the next day.

 - Bake the biscuit in a tall fluted cake pan (aka kouglof mold) or use your favorite bundt cake pan.